r-a-dobson/BIOWELL/README.md

-4)  **Documentation**: The package comes with comprehensive documentation, including Vignette tutorials and function examples, to assist you in utilising the `BIO-WELL` package to its full potential.
+4)  **Documentation**: The package comes with comprehensive documentation, including Vignette tutorials and function examples, to assist you in utilising the `BIOWELL` package to its full potential.

 # Get started!